 Do's and Don'ts

-• Strive to limit the length to one, no more than two pages.
+• Strive to limit the length to no more than two pages

-• Facilitate communication by sharing both your home/office telephone numbers and your email address.
+• Facilitate communication by sharing both your cell/home phone numbers and your email address

 • Expedite resume review by the reader by sharing your recent job experience first.
 List positions in reverse chronological order.